Chekoeyekpegha/Udacity_Capstone_project/README.md

 Performing debugging and profiling
 Creating inference and prediction

+The dataset can be loaded with pytorch from here https://pytorch.org/vision/stable/datasets.html#fashion-mnist

 Different pretrained models were tried with different hyperparameter tuning to achieve a good result based on accuracy.

 Included in this repository are: